6th December, 2023

 It's easier to look back and see that there was a better way, once you have learned from your mistakes.

-But there is a way to learn from our mistakes and prevent accidents at work.
+But what if there is a way to learn from our mistakes and prevent accidents at work?

 Some accidents and incidents require reporting under the reporting of injuries, diseases and dangerous occurrences (RIDDOR) regulations.
 By law, these must be reported to the HSE to comply with the regulations.